-This pen & ink drawing of Mother Theodore Guerin, was done by Terre Haute artist John Laska in 1992 and inner strength needed to oversee the pioneering mission.
+This pen & ink drawing of Mother Theodore Guerin, was done by Terre Haute artist John Laska in 1992

+Her superiors were convinced Mother Theodore possessed the spirit, wisdom Haute artist John Laska in 1992 and inner strength needed to oversee the pioneering mission.
 They were correct in believing her dedication to teaching and to serving her order would lead her to accept the challenge.
 Mother Theodore realized it would not be an easy task, as did her acquaintances.
 After hearing of her plans, a doctor who knew Mother Theodore wrote, "It seemed like hearing of a friend condemned to death."